 London based American artist Cecilia Charlton creates technicolour, highly patterned textile works that reference the formal histories of colour theory and abstraction, while questioning notions of medium by bringing together traditions of painting and craft.

 Hand-sewing is integral to the work.
-Time, as a result, becomes central to the work because of the time-consuming nature of needlecraft; the works themselves indirectly evoke a sense of timelessness and ephemera – they seem at once preserved and yet contemporary.
+Time, as a result, is central to the work because of the time-consuming nature of needlecraft; the works themselves indirectly evoke a sense of timelessness and ephemera – they seem at once preserved and yet contemporary.

-She has exhibited in the UK and internationally; her recent exhibitions include: Parade, curated by Kris Day, Broadway Gallery, UK, 2019; Tender Touches, curated by Ines Neto dos Santos and Huma Kabakci of Open Space Contemporary, AMP Gallery, London, 2019; Grid :: Preset, Blyth Gallery, London, 2019; Lifeline as Medium, 532 Gallery, NYC, 2018; SURGE: The Eastwing Biennial, Courtauld Institute, London, 2018; FAKERS, Thamesside Gallery, London, 2018; Rogue Objects, curated by spaceship, University College London, London, 2018.
+She has exhibited in the UK and internationally; her recent exhibitions include: Aurora with Candida Stevens Gallery, 2020; Parade, curated by Kris Day, Broadway Gallery, UK, 2019; Tender Touches, curated by Ines Neto dos Santos and Huma Kabakci of Open Space Contemporary, AMP Gallery, London, 2019; Grid :: Preset, Blyth Gallery, London, 2019; Lifeline as Medium, 532 Gallery, NYC, 2018; SURGE: The Eastwing Biennial, Courtauld Institute, London, 2018; FAKERS, Thamesside Gallery, London, 2018; Rogue Objects, curated by spaceship, University College London, London, 2018.
 Some awards include the Fulbright UK Scholarship in 2015 (shortlisted), and the Ellen Battel Stockel Fellowship as part of the Yale University Norfolk Residency in 2014.